 A scrolling screenshot extends the borders of a traditional one to however much you need.
-You no longer have to manually scroll and take multiple screenshots to grab a complete snapshot of, say, a website.
-Your phone can automatically capture and stitch together several screenshots to create one tall image or document.
-Here’s how to do it.
+You no longer have to manually scroll and take multiple screenshots to grab a complete snapshot of, say, a webpage.
+Your phone can automatically capture and stitch together several screenshots to create one image or document.
+Stick around to find out how to do it.

 - iOS 14 tips and tricks to customize your iPhone

 - Android 12 review: Google's mobile OS is a joy to use again

 How to take a scrolling screenshot on your iPhone

 If your iPhone runs iOS 14 or later, you can take a scrolling screenshot without any external third-party app.
 Apple offers this function right inside your iPhone’s built-in screenshot tool.
 The only catch is it only works for apps updated to support it, such as Apple’s first-party apps and others like Google Chrome.

 1. On your iPhone, go to the page you want an extended screenshot from.